-Man's best friend may be great for companionship, but it wreaks havoc on gardens and upholstery.
-Whatever the reasons you want to keep a dog away, there are many dog repellants that are easy and cheap to make at home.
-All of the repellents listed below are 100 percent safe for dogs and the environment.
+Man's best friends may be great for companionship, but they sure can wreak havoc on gardens and upholstery.
+Whatever the reasons you want to keep a dog away, there are many dog repellents that are easy and cheap to make at home.

-- Citrus Dogs find the smell of citrus horrendous.
+- Citrus.
+Dogs find the smell of citrus horrendous.
 You can protect your garden by placing slices of oranges or lemons throughout the flowerbed.
-To keep your dog off of your furniture, place a glass of lemon water on a nearby table or spray your furniture with the mixture [source: Moore].
+To keep your dog off of your furniture, place a glass of lemon water on a nearby table or spray your furniture with the mixture.

-- Cayenne Peppers Though cayenne peppers will not harm your dog, it will irritate its eyes, nose and throat.
-To keep your dog out of your flowerbed, grind a mixture of black pepper and cayenne pepper, and sprinkle it throughout your garden [source: Farley].
+- Cayenne peppers.
+Though cayenne peppers will not harm your dog, they will irritate his eyes, nose and throat.
+To keep your dog out of your flowerbed, grind a mixture of black pepper and cayenne pepper, and sprinkle it throughout your garden.
 A good trick for getting your dog to avoid the upholstery is to sprinkle cayenne pepper in your potpourri or leave a bowl of ornamental chilies next to the sofa.

-- Vinegar Dogs strongly dislike the odor of vinegar.
+- Vinegar.
+Dogs strongly dislike the odor of vinegar.
 Vinegar can be potentially dangerous for plants, so don't spray vinegar in your garden.
 Instead, douse biodegradable coffee filters in white vinegar and allow them to dry in the sun.
 Once completely dried, cut the filters into thin strips about the length of a toothpick.
-Spreading the strips throughout your garden will repel your dog and allow your flowers to thrive [source: Moore].
+Spreading the strips throughout your garden will repel your dog and allow your flowers to thrive.

 Originally Published: Apr 15, 2011